2006 Monaco Grand Prix: Qualifying

+Michael Schumachers' Rascasse "parking" incident and other penalties

 The final qualifying session was overshadowed by Michael Schumacher's actions in the dying moments of the session as his rival, Fernando Alonso, was on a flying lap and was, at sector two, over two tenths of a second faster than the German.
 However, Schumacher slid into and stopped his car against the barriers in the Rascasse corner, which compromised Alonso's lap.
 When asked about the incident, Schumacher responded by saying that he "locked up the front and went wide."
 The consensus in the paddock was that it was a deliberate act and the issue was raised with the race stewards.
 The stewards agreed and punished Schumacher by sending him to the back of the grid, alongside his teammate, making this the first time ever in the history of the sport that two Ferrari team cars would start a race on the back row.
 Ferrari's Managerial Director, Jean Todt, said that he was "disgusted" by the decision.
 Steward Joaquin Verdegay commented, "He performed some absolutely unnecessary and pathetic counter-steering, and that lasted five metres, until there was no more chances of going through the turn normally.
 He lost control of the car while travelling at 16 km/h.
 That's something completely unjustifiable."
 Former driver Keke Rosberg said of the incident, "It was the cheapest, dirtiest thing I have ever seen in F1.
 He should leave F1 and go home."

 Schumacher was not the only driver to be punished in qualifying; Giancarlo Fisichella was also punished by the stewards for blocking David Coulthard from improving his time and the Italian lost his three fastest lap times and dropped five places on the grid.